• Silent Conversation

 SOLD

-This oil on board is housed a well-suited painted wood frame that has an inner cream border.
-The painting is in excellent vintage condition, and the frame has some scuffs present.
+This oil on canvas is presented in an elegant champagne-toned timber frame.
+The painting is in excellent vintage condition, and the frame has some scuffs.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.